Distant view of the city of Portland, Oregon, during sunset with Mount Hood in the distance and lush, green trees in the foreground.

 (Source: Leslie Lopez Holder via Unsplash)

-Cost of Living in Portland
+6. Con: The Cost of Living in Portland Is Above the National Average

 On the plus side, Portland offers its residents a healthy and diverse job market.
 You can make your living in industries like tech, health, climate tech, and even outdoor apparel.
 Not to mention the variety of locally owned cafes, restaurants, breweries, wineries, and hotels that support the tourism industry, making it a hot spot for hospitality workers.